adelphi-ed-tech/au-courses/courses/intro-to-programming.md

    - what are the characteristics of a great speech? are the similarities between the rhetorical styles of Lincoln, Churchill, King, Malcom X and others?

-### Project 3: Refactoring & Visualization

-For your final project, you can team up with one of your classmates to revisit and improve your earlier code.
-In particular, you should make your code more robust, more flexible, and improve your tests.
-You should explicitly write code that demonstrates your understanding of ``abstraction``, ``encapsulation``, and ``algorithms``.
-In the final class meeting you will present your project in class, and show the parts of your program that best exemplify these concepts, as you understand them.

-In addition to improving and expanding your existing code, you will add a graphical visualization of your results using the a Scalable Vector Graphics (SVG) library.
-SVGs are graphics files that can be displayed in any modern web browser, and will let you create things like line graphs, bar graphs, labels, heat maps, and other visualizations.

-This assignment must be completed in a team of 2.
-If you wish to work in a team of three, please seek instructor permission.